 Recruit emergency volunteers with the click of a button, determining how many you need and how many are available to assist with mitigation efforts within minutes.
 Request status updates from personnel in the field and then notify the public when it's all said and done.

 Let us know in the comments if you have any other uses of mass communication systems!

 The SimplyCast platform encompasses many different tools to help with mass communication efforts through multiple channels, such as email, SMS, voice, and fax.
 Notifications can be automated and results collected and displayed in a single view for simple and timely decision-making.
 SimplyCast also includes some specifically emergency-related tools under its EmergHub banner, such as Alerts, Live Survey and Recall – all of which use mass communication to the utmost degree in order to effectively manage any emergency situation.

-Visit this page for more information about the mass communication capabilities that SimplyCast has to offer, and sign up for a free 14-day trial to see discover the many uses of mass communication for your company.
+For more information about the mass communication capabilities that SimplyCast has to offer, sign up for a demo to see discover the many uses of mass communication for your company.
+Click the button below!